d-lynch95/Blue_Ocean_Travel/README.md

 - I was having an issue getting the product to delete when requested by a staff member, this was because I had two views pointing to the same location.
 Once I fixed this the issue was resolved

+- I was having issues with the favicon as I was trying to link without using the {% static %} link in the head section.